-The City of Gainesville was awarded \$32,408,804 from the American Rescue Plan Act (ARPA) Coronavirus State and Local Fiscal Recovery Funds program.
-On June 76, 2022 (Agenda #270267), the City Commission approved an \$8 million earmark for affordable housing initiatives in addition to other housing projects previously approved: Energy Rehabilitation (\$1.9 million), Community Land Trust (\$1 million) and Utility Debt Forgiveness (\$250,000) for a total of\$11.15 million.
+Additionally, the City of Gainesville was awarded \$32,408,804 from the American Rescue Plan Act (ARPA) Coronavirus State and Local Fiscal Recovery Funds program.
+On June 16, 2022 (Agenda #210267), the City Commission approved an \$8 million earmark for affordable housing initiatives in addition to other housing projects previously approved: Energy Rehabilitation (\$1.9 million), Community Land Trust (\$1 million) and Utility Debt Forgiveness (\$250,000) for a total of \$11.15 million.